 4. Prevent hot flushes:

 For women going through menopause, sleep can often be difficult to achieve.
 Hot flushes are a response to hormonal changes but they can be prevented by wearing socks in bed.
-By keeping your feet warm, you trigger a process called vasodilation.
+By sleeping with socks on, you trigger a process called vasodilation.
 This is where blood vessels dilate which allows you to cool down faster and, therefore, achieve sleep faster.

 Disadvantages of Wearing Socks to Bed